tpang-nebula-ai/deprecated_contracts/contract/contracts/helix1.1/document/design-requirements.md

 - Contain all the API entry points and all the condition checkers
 - Implement each a Miner, Client, Other two logic modules' interface
 - Should not directly interact the data container of the other logic modules.
 With ONLY one exception: if the returning variable is a string, due to the native solidity limitation on variable length storage type.
+- Should check for condition if this is the entry point of the request
+- Should send instruction for the task only, do not perform data changing logic

 ## Data modules
 - NO checker logic should be here, it is simply a database on blockchain, so it should be seen as a database only: store data and modify data.
 - Interface should only be provided for the logic module of its own type only.
 With ONLY one exception: if the returning variable is a string, due to the native solidity limitation on variable length storage type.
 In this case, a single getter only interface should be provided.
 - Modifier should limit to its master module and Owner ONLY
+- Should perform all the data modification logic

 ## Testing
 - All Modules should be independently testable